MechanicOfTheSequence/nosedocs-new/egyptian-mythology.md

 #### khnum

 - god associated with sirius (the rising of the nile)
+- said to be the source of the nile
+  - an aquarian god, you may say
 - consorts are:
   - satis (sirius b)
   - hathor (venus)